Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Context: Algorithm-Assisted College Admissions at a Selective U.S. University

-\section{Context: Algorithm-assisted college admissions at a selective U.S. university}
+\section{Context: Algorithm-Assisted College Admissions at a Selective U.S.\ University}

-Selective college admissions provides a natural and consequential setting for studying human–algorithm interaction.
-Admissions decisions are not reducible to ranking applicants by a single notion of merit; instead, they involve constructing a class that satisfies multiple, often competing institutional goals \cite{stevens2009creating}.
+Selective college admissions is a useful setting for studying how human experts respond to algorithmic input.
+Admissions decisions are not reducible to ranking applicants by a single notion of merit; they involve constructing a class that satisfies multiple, often competing institutional goals \cite{stevens2009creating}.
 Admissions officers therefore engage in holistic review, synthesizing quantitative indicators with qualitative assessments of context, potential, and institutional fit \cite{michel2019graduate}.
-As a result, admissions decisions are inherently judgment-based and normatively contested, rather than objectively correct \cite{bruch2017decision}.
+As a result, admissions decisions are inherently judgment-based and normatively contested rather than objectively correct \cite{bruch2017decision}.
 In this setting, the question of whether algorithmic input propagates into decisions can be asked directly, without recourse to a notion of decision correctness.

-Our study is situated at a highly selective U.S. university during the 2021--2022 admissions cycle, following the widespread adoption of test-optional policies in response to the COVID-19 pandemic.
-These changes substantially reduced the availability of standardized test scores---historically a central quantitative input into admissions decisions---while application volumes increased, placing additional time and attention constraints on admissions officers \cite{bennett2022untested}.
-To support holistic review under these conditions, the case institution introduced predictive algorithms trained on historical admissions data.
-The goal was not to automate admissions decisions, but to provide an additional, test-free signal that could help reviewers allocate limited attention and ensure that strong applicants were not inadvertently overlooked (for details on the design of these algorithms, see \cite{lee2023evaluating, lee2024algorithms}).
+Our study is situated at a highly selective U.S.\ university during the 2021--2022 admissions cycle, following the widespread adoption of test-optional policies in response to the COVID-19 pandemic.
+These policies substantially reduced the availability of standardized test scores \cite{bennett2022untested}, historically a central quantitative input into admissions decisions.
+At the same time, application volumes rose, placing additional time and attention constraints on admissions officers.
+To support holistic review under these conditions, the institution introduced predictive algorithms trained on historical admissions data.
+The goal was not to automate admissions decisions but to provide a test-free signal that could help reviewers allocate limited attention and ensure that strong applicants were not inadvertently overlooked.
+Details on the design of these algorithms are reported in prior work \cite{lee2023evaluating, lee2024algorithms}.